 This program is temporarily unavailable.
 We hope it will be available in spring 2022.

-As of now, the Job Shadow Program is by invitation only.
+The Job Shadow Program is an unpaid student experience—what you provide are your time and insight.
+It is also an invitation-only program.
 If you are interested in being a host, please email CareerInternships@sa.ucsb.edu.

 The generation currently entering the workforce, Generation Z, is said to be the most ethnically diverse generation in U.S. history.
 Today's college students expect their future employers to create a space for all potential employees.
 From the job description to your homepage, your recruiting materials should be transparent; illustrating your culture and reflecting your diverse and inclusive environment.
 In addition to these basic elements, these materials should include what offerings you have to embrace your diversity, from teams and groups to training and benefits.
 When you visit the campus, bring a diverse group of employees from all levels to engage a diverse pool of candidates and be prepared to answer questions about your inclusive practices and programs.
 Below are some resources to get you started: